JeanRehr/cdatatypes/README.md

 # C Data Structures

-This is (will be) a collection of generic, macro-based container data structures for C, with a custom allocator support and test coverage.
+This is (WIP) a collection of generic, macro-based container data structures for the C language, with a custom allocator support and test coverage.

-Currently, only an arraylist (c++ vector) is implemented, can be used with any C (user or not) type, including value types and pointers.
+Currently, only an arraylist (c++ vector) is implemented, can be used with any C (custom user or not) type, including value types and pointers.

 The container itself is memory-safe (at least that I know of) with clear destruction patterns and ownership semantics, but the user can write unsafe code to operate on it, like operating directly on the data buffer.

-Compiled with C23, but should work with C99 with minimal changes, changing nullptr, bool, false, and true to their counterparts in C99 should do the trick
+Compiled with C23, but should work with C99 with minimal changes, changing nullptr, bool, false, true, and constexpr to their counterparts in C99 should do the trick

 # Requirements